dbmathis/cf-hunter/README.md

 # CF Hunter

-Hunt down tasks and processes in an org that are discreetly using memory / disk space.
+Hunts down tasks and processes in an org that are discreetly using memory / disk space.
+Seeing what tasks are running and how much memory and disk space they are using is not easy from the UI or API.

 ## Installation